NeuroCognitiveImagingLab/NCIL-Working-Website/projects/WERP.md

 ## Current State of Project and Lab Volunteer Contribution Opportunities

 This project is still in the development phase and should be collecting data in the 2022-23 academic year.
 Once it is running, there will be opportunities for lab volunteers to assist in data collection.

+## Funding Sources

+Funding comes from the NSGS-Doctoral scholarship.